Human Rights Day Information & Resources for Kids

 Human Rights Here and Now Celebrating the Universal Declaration of Human Rights

-This is a great resource that includes basic background information, activities, tips for taking action, and support materials.
+This great resource includes basic background information, activities, tips for taking action, and support materials.

 Human Rights Book Collection